 - Contact Jamie Sibbitt to discuss set-up needs.

 - Contact Media Staff to discuss media needs.

 - Arrange for catering if applicable.

-- Megan Havens (firstname.lastname@example.org) will arrange for your sponsor’s DePauw ID card to have gate and door swipe access at the appropriate times.
+- A representative from the Prindle Institute (firstname.lastname@example.org) will arrange for your sponsor’s DePauw ID card to have gate and door swipe access at the appropriate times.